-Intuitively, minimizing \eqref{eq: knn_ask} forces $(\mathbf x^\prime, X_y^{l+})$ to be mapped close together, while forcing pairs $(\mathbf x^\prime, X_y^{l-})$ further away in the embedding space induced by the $l$-th layer.
-The ASK loss has the interpretation as a temperature-scaled cross-entropy \citep{bengio2017deep}, which is related to the kNN's probability of classification error.
+Proposition~\ref{eq: thm} also indicates that in the sense of minimizing the mutual information, the attack can be effective without knowing the exact layers of implementing kNN and exact $K$ (principle \textbf{(2)}).
+Intuitively, minimizing \eqref{eq: knn_ask} forces $(\mathbf x^\prime, X^{l+})$ to be mapped close together, while forcing pairs $(\mathbf x^\prime, X^{l-})$ further away in the embedding space induced by the $l$-th layer.
+The ASK loss has the interpretation as a temperature-scaled cross-entropy \cite{bengio2017deep}, which is a differentiable surrogate of the expected kNN classification error (principle \textbf{(1)}).
 We will consider two types of ASK loss in the following Sections: ASK loss obtained through locally searched reference data in the attack and ASK loss obtained through non-locally selected reference data with class constraints in our defense.

-\section{ASK-attack}
+\section{ASK-Attack}

 The attacker's goal is to find a small perturbation $\mathbf \delta$ such that $\mathbf x^\prime = \mathbf x + \mathbf \delta$ flips the kNN classifier prediction (at the input layer or at a deep layer).
 The strength of the attack $\mathbf \delta$ is constrained to the $\ell_p$ ball: $\mathcal{C} = \{\mathbf \delta\ |\ \|\mathbf \delta\|_p \le \epsilon \}$.